somexlab/fastddm/README.md

-# `fastddm` :rocket:
+# `FastDDM` :rocket:

-## About
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+**FastDDM** is a Python package for the analysis of microscopy image sequences using Differential Dynamic Microscopy on CPU and GPU.
+The features implemented are targeted at the experimental soft matter research community dealing with inert and active/biological samples.

 ## Dependencies
 All necessary dependencies will be installed automatically.
-However, if you also want to use the `fastddm.fit` module, you have to install `lmfit` (e.g. with `pip install lmfit`).
+However, if you also want to use the `fastddm.fit` module, you have to manually install `lmfit` (e.g. with `pip install lmfit`).

+## Resources
+Links to readthedocs pages...

 ## Installation
 To install `fastddm` from source, first clone this repository locally (`git clone https://github.com/somexlab/fastddm.git`).
 It is recommended to use it in a virtual environment of your choice, e.g. `conda` (to create a new virtual environment with conda, do `conda create -n fastddm python=3.10` to create a virtual environment `fastddm`, using python 3.10.* as the interpreter.)